Showing posts with label Roi-Et United. Show all posts

 at Thammasat Stadium

-Sometimes my adventures while pursuing my hobby don’t work out how I expect when leaving in the morning, and this day out definitely fell into this category.
+Sometimes my adventures while pursuing my hobby don’t work out as I expect when leaving in the morning, and this day out definitely fell into this category.

 I was entering into the second half of a tremendous holiday in Bangkok and Isaan.
 Everything had more or less fallen into place, much to my surprise.
 Therefore, I could see no warning signs of the cockup that was approaching as I left Steve’s house in Minburi on another lovely morning.